Enter your text here...

 • Lions tend to dominate and manipulate people.

-• Otters love to talk constantly and often are not good listeners.
+• Otters love to talk constantly and are not good listeners.

 • Golden Retrievers like to go with the flow and may not voice what they think and feel.